 - what animal could steal 3 duck eggs without a trace

 - what could have taken my chicken

 - what could be stealing missing chicken eggs

-- what can steal a chicken egg without a trace
+- what animal takes chickens without leaving a trace